zaid218/javascript-interview-questions/README.md

-# JavaScript Interview Questions & Answers
+c# JavaScript Interview Questions & Answers
 84,
 > Click :star:if you like the project and follow [@SudheerJonna](https://twitter.com/SudheerJonna) for more updates.
 Coding questions available [here](#coding-exercise).
 Check [DataStructures and Algorithms](https://github.com/sudheerj/datastructures-algorithms) for DSA related questions and [ECMAScript](https://github.com/sudheerj/ECMAScript-features) for all ES features.).